 Android One makes Xiaomi’s smartphones more accessible to the world, due to having the latest version of Android preinstalled, guaranteed future software updates, and approval from Google itself.
 Let’s examine the Xiaomi Mi 6X to see what we can learn about a potential Mi A2 in the future.

 This is a big phone, with a 6-inch LCD screen and an 18:9 aspect ratio, plus a 2140 x 1080 pixel resolution.
 It’s powered by Qualcomm’s Snapdragon 660 processor, making it a strong midrange device, and three different memory and RAM combinations will be sold.
 The basic 64GB model has 4GB of RAM, the same as the larger 128GB model.
-Another 128GB model with 6GB of RAM will also be available.
+Another 128GB model with 6GB of

 On the back is a dual-lens camera, mounted off to the side and vertically stacked like the iPhone X. It consists of a 12-megapixel lens with an f/1.75 aperture, plus a 20-megapixel lens to improve lowlight and portrait pictures.
 Xiaomi has integrated some artificial intelligence (A.I.) into the camera for scene recognition and portrait enhancements.
 Xiaomi claims more than 200 scenes are recognized by the camera, and for portrait use, it will learn to better separate faces and objects from the background over time.